 New Story United Methodist Church, the worshipping community on the Crossnore campus, will serve as the anchor church for the Intentional Community and will offer opportunities for disciple formation.
 Our hope is that the Intentional Community residents will look to New Story for counsel, guidance, and spiritual support, and will contribute actively to the life of that congregation.

 The Foundry House is open to single and married students and young adults in transition (ages 21-30) depending upon availability of housing.
 At full capacity, the community will have no more than 8-10 individuals.
-All application materials are due annually on May 15.
+Applications are accepted on a rolling basis as space is available.

 Rev. Dr. Shonda Jones, School of Divinity Liaison